Reduced Rates of Stamp Duty Land Tax

 The reduced rates apply to the standard rates of Stamp Duty Land Tax only.

 If you are purchasing a property which is a second home or which is a buy to let property then you are likely to have to still pay the additional property levy on your purchase.
-For example, if you are purchasing a second home valued at £500,000 which exchanges and completes before 31st March 2021 then you are likely to have to pay Stamp Duty Land tax of £15,000 based on the additional property levy of 3%.
+For example, if you are purchasing a second home valued at £500,000 which exchanges and completes before 30th June 2021 then you are likely to have to pay Stamp Duty Land tax of £15,000 based on the additional property levy of 3%.
 Before 8th July 2020 you would have had to pay £30,000 in Stamp Duty Land Tax.
-As you can see, second home buyers and buy to let property buyers are also likely to benefit from this change and make a saving of up to £15,000.
+As you can see, second home buyers and buy to let property buyers are also likely to benefit from this change and make a saving of up to £15,000 (up to 30th June 2021)

 More information about these changes can be found on the HMRC website here